 The suspension of your vehicle is what ultimately determines how well it will handle.
-If your vehicle came from the factory with softer suspension, it will always handle poorly until the suspension is replaced with a performance setup such as coilovers.
+If your vehicle came from the factory with softer suspension, it will almost always handle poorly until the suspension is replaced with a performance setup such as coilovers.
 Old, worn out suspension also has a very negative effect on the handling and should be replaced, especially if used for any spirited driving where handling is key.

 Springs are the integral part of your suspension set up.
 They control the vehicle’s ability to bounce, absorb bumps and create low body roll when loaded.
 Higher spring rates require more force to compress the spring, which reduces the amount of suspension travel.
-The body of our car moves when you accelerate, brake and turn.
-By reducing body movement you make handling more predictable and effectively spread the cornering load across all four tires better leading to better grip.
+The body of your car moves when you accelerate, brake and turn.
+By reducing body movement, you make handling more predictable and effectively spread the cornering load across all four tires leading to better grip.
 Most aftermarket coilovers use significantly stiffer springs than OEM suspension, which improves handling and gives the driver more feel for the road and their car when performing spirited driving.

 Spring and Valving Adjustability

 On top of the coilover is a mount that holds everything together and bolts the top of the coilover to the car.
 This mount is known as the “Top Mount” and between the mount and strut assembly are two different types of bushings, rubber or pillowball type.

-A pillowball bushing is a metallic spherical joint which rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
+A pillowball bushing is a metallic spherical joint which, rather than deflecting from the cornering forces like a conventional rubber bushing, pillow ball mounts do not move at all.
 This translates into a far more precise feel from the suspension and steering.
-The metal bearings will transmit far more vibrations from the road, which will make the vehicle less comfortable for daily use but essential for racing applications.
+The metal bearings will transmit far more vibrations from the road, which may make the vehicle less comfortable for daily use but is essential for increased performance in racing applications.

 Monotube vs. Twin Tube Damper

-Inside any coilover, there are two designs of dampers you will come across, monotube and twin tube.
+Inside any coilover there are two designs of dampers you will come across, monotube and twin tube.

-For the best performance on the street or track, the Monotube design is a superior upgrade to the twin tube design.
+For the best performance on the street or track, the monotube design is a superior upgrade to the twin tube design.